 Doctoral level courses by design are small seminar style discussion-based classes.
 This requires the active participation of all students and therefore regular attendance is not only expected, but vital to the education of the student and their peers.
-As such, it is presumed that students should attend all classes, that absences should be extremely rare and have good reasons for the student missing class, and that any (unexcused) absences would count substantially against a students' grade.
-Participation is normally a substantial part of a student's final grade, though individual faculty may establish policies for their courses reflecting the value of participation and attendance.
+As such, it is required that students should attend all classes, that absences should be extremely rare and have good reasons for the student missing class, and that any (unexcused) absences would count substantially against a students' grade (unless the faculty member sets forth differently in their course's syllabus).
+Participation is normally a substantial part of a student's final grade, though individual faculty may establish policies for their courses reflecting the value of participation.